doubledare704/aura-prompt/README.md

 ### For Production

-1. Download the latest release from the releases page
+1. Download the latest release from the releases' page
 2. Extract the ZIP file
 3. Load the extracted folder in Chrome as described above